plone/training/trainthetrainer/during.rst

 Structure of your training day
 ------------------------------

-How the agend of a training day should like has already been discussed in the theory and 'before' the training chapters.
+How the agenda of a training day should be structured has already been discussed in the theory and 'before' the training chapters.
 This section will discuss more 'hands on' tips for during the day and summarize the theory.

 * Be early.
 It takes at least half an hour to an hour to install yourself.
 If you're a bit late and students are already arriving it will be even more difficult to finish the set up in time.
 Also: if you're early and you don't like the chairs/desk set up you can still shift/change some stuff.